 1. How many donors did Defenders of Freedom have in 2016, and how much did you receive?

 In 2016 we had contributions from 382 individuals, businesses and organizations who contributed totaling $255,174.00

 2. What regular or annual events does Defenders of Freedom hold to generate more funds?

-We host the 3 Gun Shoot, Biker Ride, Clay Shoot, special dinners and the largest event, our annual golf outing.
+We host the 3 Gun Shoot, Biker Ride, special dinners and the largest event, our annual golf outing.

 3. Does Defenders of Freedom have a paid staff?
 How many active volunteers do you have in your organization?

-We have one paid staff person and approximately 30 volunteers we can call on for our events.
+We have two paid staff and approximately 30 volunteers we can call on for our events.

 4. How many active Veteran volunteers participate in Defenders of Freedom activities?